PhrSite/CertBuilder/README.md

 3. Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile, IETF, [RFC 5280](https://www.rfc-editor.org/rfc/rfc5280), May 2008.

 # Installation
-The InstallationPackages directory contains a self-extracting EXE file for the most recently released version of the CertBuilder application.
-This file can be used to install the application on Windows 10 or Windows 11 computers.
+You can download the self-extracting EXE file for the CertBuilder application from [here](https://1drv.ms/u/c/4f6607f8bc331ae0/ERped4jK2LpLtelyCRSSrkoBBd52WFEihIoAmQj3a1tbfQ?e=ZhqATG).

+**Note**: The self-extracting EXE installation file has not been digitally signed with a valid code signing certificate.

 # Dependancies
 The CertBuilder project uses the following NG9-1-1 related NuGet package.